BenPomme/winepicker/README.md

 5. **Filter Options**: Use the filter icon to find wines within your price range
 6. **Sort Wines**: Tap the sort icon to arrange wines by rating, price, or preference match

+## Web Version

+To access the web version of Pick My Wine, visit [https://benpomme.github.io/winepicker/](https://benpomme.github.io/winepicker/)

+### Web Deployment

+The web version is automatically deployed to GitHub Pages when changes are pushed to the main branch.
+The deployment process:
+1. Uses GitHub Actions to build the Flutter web app
+2. Securely handles API keys using GitHub Secrets
+3. Deploys to the gh-pages branch

+To set up deployment for your own fork:
+1. Add your API keys as GitHub Secrets (OPENAI_API_KEY and SERPER_API_KEY)
+2. Enable GitHub Pages in repository settings (Settings → Pages)
+3. Set the source to "Deploy from a branch" with branch: gh-pages → /(root)

 ## Platform Support

 - **Mobile**: Native iOS and Android apps with full functionality